 Coordinating Producer Ellen Guettler has worked on more than 40 documentaries with American RadioWorks since 2003.
 Her own documentary work includes stories on international adoption, online social networking and the adoption of teenagers.
 Guettler has worked at National Public Radio and the Online NewsHour with Jim Lehrer.
 She has a Bachelor of Arts degree in International Studies and Geography from Middlebury College.

 Assistant Producer Suzanne Pekow has worked with every daily news program on Minnesota Public Radio and the national programs Marketplace, Marketplace Tech Report, American RadioWorks, and Word for Word.
 Suzanne has produced live events for Minnesota Public Radio and enjoys producing reported features for air.
 Her work has appeared on American RadioWorks' Eppy-winning web site; Thrive NYC; NYU's Pavement Pieces, and other publications.
-Suzanne has a master's degree in journalism from NYU.
+Suzanne has an M.A. in journalism from NYU.
 She is also a proud graduate of the University of Michigan at Ann Arbor, where she received a bachelor's degree in choral music education.
 Follow Suzanne on Twitter: @suzannepekow